Updated April 2026

 The practical challenge for renters is often physical: where do the panels go?
 Several no-drill solutions work well in UK rental properties.

 Balcony rail clamps are the simplest.
 EcoFlow's mounting brackets wrap around standard balcony railings (round, square, or flat profile) with tightening bolts.
-No holes, no marks.
-They work on most metal and concrete balconies.
-The panels angle slightly above horizontal, which reduces output by around 10–15% compared to an optimally tilted installation — still genuinely worth it.
+No holes, no marks, and they work on most metal and concrete balconies.
+The panels sit slightly above horizontal, which reduces output by around 10 to 15% compared to an optimally tilted installation.
+Still genuinely worth it.

 Freestanding ground frames sit on a patio or garden surface with a weighted base.
 They can hold one or two panels at the correct tilt angle.
-If you have outdoor access, this gives near-optimal performance.
-The frame picks up and moves when you do.
+If you have outdoor access, this gives near-optimal performance, and the frame picks up and moves when you do.

-Roof terrace or flat roof — some renters have access to roof terraces.
+Roof terrace or flat roof.
+Some renters have access to roof terraces.
 Weighted frames work well here.
-Wind is a consideration: ensure the frame manufacturer's weight specification is suitable for exposed positions.
+Wind is a consideration: check that the frame manufacturer's weight specification is suitable for exposed positions.

-Window sill installations (rare, limited) — for ground-floor or basement flats, some renters use small panels (200–400W) angled on external window sills.
-Output is significantly reduced but the principle works for east/west aspects with morning or afternoon sun.
+Window sill installations (rare, and limited in output).
+For ground-floor or basement flats, some renters use small panels (200 to 400W) angled on external window sills.
+Output is significantly reduced, but the principle works for east or west aspects with morning or afternoon sun.

 What you'll actually save